 Information About Us

-Since 2016, Shingala Azad has been successfully cooperating with a partner from the Slovak Republic, that’s named as Slovak Catholic Charity.
-In 2017, the cooperation was extended by another organization – the Diocesan Charity Brno from the Czech Republic.
-This growing cooperation includes financing and co-financing with other organizations, preparation and implementation of various smaller and larger joint humanitarian projects.
+Since 2016, Shingala Azad has been successfully cooperating with a partner from the Slovak Republic, namely the Slovak Catholic Charity.
+In 2017, the cooperation was expanded to include another important partner, the Diocesan Charity of Brno from the Czech Republic.
+The ever-expanding international cooperation includes both independent financing or co-financing of individual projects with other organizations, as well as the joint preparation and implementation of various smaller and larger humanitarian projects.

-Together with the Diocesan Charity Brno, we both implemented a project to build a medical facility – a clinic in the village of Sharfadeen, including staffing the clinic with medical staff composed of local people and financial support for the operation of the clinic.
+Moreover, together with our other partner, Diocesan Charity Brno, we implemented the project of a medical facility in the village of Sharfadeen, including staffing by medical staff composed of local residents and including financial support for the operation.

-2017 – Project of the Pediatric Clinic – Ministry of Foreign Affairs of the Czech Republic – CZK 486,300
+A) 2017 – Paediatric clinic project – Ministry of Foreign Affairs of the Czech Republic, CZK 486,300

-2019 – Reconstruction/renovation of a school in the village of Babire – Ministry of Foreign Affairs of the Czech Republic – CZK 457,000
+C) 2019 –Renovation of a school in the village of Babire – Ministry of Foreign Affairs of the Czech Republic, CZK 457,000

-2019 – Social program at IDP Camp in Khanke complex Bakery Slovak Ministry of Foreign Affairs – 9,916.40 EURO.
+A) 2019 – Social program in IDP Camp Khanke Bakery, Ministry of Foreign Affairs of the Slovak Republic EUR 9,916.40,

-2020 – Support in the form of sanitary + food packages for displaced persons from the territory of Nineveh – 9998.59 EURO.
+B) 2020 – Support in the form of sanitary + food packages for Internal Displaced Persons (IDPs) from the Nineveh area 9998.59 EURO.